 Documentary evidence offered or admitted in evidence should be carefully marked and should remain in the custody of the presiding officer or a duly appointed clerk.

-For cases adjudicated under Article 6, A.R.S. § 41-1061(E) identifies the information that shall constitute the "record" of an administrative adjudication.
+For cases adjudicated under Article 6, A.R.S. § 41-1061(E) provides that the "record" of an administrative adjudication shall include: